Blaisorblade/pdbp.github.io/index.md

 ```

 Lifting does not stop with objects (`lift0`), unary functions (`lift1`) and binary operators (`lift2`).
-It is possible to define lifting for ternary operators and so on ... .
+It is possible to define `lift3`, for lifting ternary operators and so on ... .

   - `lift3` is defined in terms of `lift2`